JMVaughan/homemade-neural-network/README.md

 # Python Neural Network API

 This project contains my personal neural network implementation.
 Coded in Python, **this project only uses Numpy** for numerical computation (**No Tensorflow, Keras, sklearn, etc.**).
-All elements of the neural network, such as the backward propogation algorithm, have been implmented from scratch.
+All elements of the neural network, such as the backward propogation algorithm, have been implemented from scratch.

 Currently, this API only provides the utility of fully connected layers, but work towards introducing convolutional layers is in progress.